cockroachdb/docs/v20.2/partitioning.md

 To create replication zone and apply them to corresponding partitions, use the [`ALTER PARTITION ...
 CONFIGURE ZONE`](configure-zone.html) statement:

-1. Create a replication zone for the `north_america` partition and constrain its data to the US datacenter:
+1. Create a replication zone for the `north_america` partition and constrain its data to the US availability zone:

     {% include copy-clipboard.html %}
     ~~~ sql